 RVLock Keyless Entry Handle Review Video

 Overall I’m pleased with the RVLock and look forward to the convenience.
 We will be putting it to the test during the remainder of our snowbird season.
-The lock and handle will see a ton of use and be exposed to the desert sun, dust, wind and coastal rains.
+The lock and handle will see a ton of use and be exposed to the desert sun, dust, wind, and coastal rains.
 We’ll see how it holds up.
-I’ll report back towards the summer, when I do a blog post and video updating folks on all the recent products I have reviewed, and how they’ve faired during use.
+I’ll report back towards the summer, when I do a blog post and video updating folks on all the recent products I have reviewed, and how they’ve fared during use.
 Cheers!
 Ray

 *Update* 3 1/2 Years Later – Keypad Failure